- The Institute

 Epidemiology provides important tools for the assessment and response to health threats in populations.
-This is a 3-week intensive course on the basic principles and methods of epidemiology and the way these inform the control of infectious diseases.
-The emphasis is on the epidemiological steps of outbreak investigations and the management of biohazards.
+This is a 3-week intensive course on the principles and methods of epidemiology and the way these inform the control of infectious diseases in outbreak settings.
 The course uses interactive, simulation-based exercises, as well as laboratory- and computer-based practical sessions to complement the theoretical content.

 The Bernhard Nocht Institute for Tropical Medicine (BNITM) is Germany’s largest institution for research, services and training in the field of tropical diseases and emerging infections.
 The current scientific focus is on malaria, haemorrhagic fever viruses, tissue nematodes and diagnostics development.
 To study highly pathogenic viruses and infected insects, the institute is equipped with laboratories of the highest biosafety level (BSL4) and a BSL3 insectary.
-Outstanding scientific achievements in the recent past include scientific work concerning the Ebola outbreak in West Africa and the Democratic Republic of Congo.
+Outstanding scientific achievements in the recent past include scientific work concerning the Ebola outbreaks in West Africa and the Democratic Republic of Congo.

 The course will be taught by staff with teaching and research experience extending across the disciplines of epidemiology, microbiology, medicine, virology, bacteriology, parasitology, entomology, demography and public health.

-There will be no formal examination, but a Certificate of Attendance will be awarded to those completing the course.
+A Certificate of Attendance will be awarded to all those completing the course.